mich7000/my-data-science-and-machine-learning-portfolio/README.md

 <h3><u>Overview</u></h3>

-This GitHub repository contains data analytics and machine learning projects such as **linear regression, supervised segmentation, data visualization and dashboard building with Tableau and Microsoft Excel data analysis and storytelling** e.tc.
+This GitHub repository contains data analytics and machine learning projects such as **regression, supervised segmentation, data visualization and dashboard building with Tableau and Microsoft Excel data analysis and storytelling** e.tc.